picasso250/php-tiny-frame/README.md

 ## System Requirements

 * PHP >= 5.4
-* URL rewriting so that all requests are handled by index.php, you can just do `php -S 0.0.0.0:80`
+* URL rewriting so that all requests are handled by `index.php`, you can just `php -S 0.0.0.0:80`

 ## Example